ibm-cloud-docs/openwhisk/prep.md

     ```
     {: codeblock}

 3. Prepare your app code.
-In this example, named `index.js`, the variable `global.main` is set to the main function of the app.
+In this example, which you can save as a file that is named `index.js`, the variable `global.main` is set as the main function of the app.

     Example:
     ```javascript